 What Does a Policy Analyst Do?

-Are you thinking about career opportunities that will enable you to contribute to the greater good of your community and country?
+Are you thinking about career opportunities that can enable you to contribute to the greater good of your community and country?
 Consider becoming a policy analyst.
 A policy analyst is a type of political scientist.
-The ultimate goal of a policy analyst is to influence public policy on a federal, state or local level.
+The ultimate goals of a policy analyst are to research, analyze and influence public policy on a federal, state or local level based on fact.
 Policy analysts come from a myriad of backgrounds.
-However, if you're wondering how to become a policy analyst, you should plan on earning your bachelor's degree and attending graduate school for a master's degree.
+However, if you're wondering how to become a policy analyst, you should start by earning your bachelor's degree and attending graduate school for a master's degree.1

 In This Article: